Four of Pentacles

 The Four of Pentacles signifies a fixation on wealth.
 Wealth can be for noble reasons (such as securing a future for yourself and loved ones), but simply hoarding and coveting wealth for its own sake rarely ends well, and is the subject of the upright card.

-The card can also mean being emotionally miserly or possessive nature.
+It signifies an emotionally miserly or possessive nature.

 King Midas